trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 ## The Heck Family

 In 1932, Lutz Heck became director of the Berlin Zoological Garden.
 He succeeded his father, Ludwig Heck, who had previously held the position since 1888.
 Politically, the Heck family were German nationalists and colonial revisionists, and they maintained close contact with actors from the right-wing conservative nationalist milieu.
 Lutz and Ludwig Heck expressed clear enthusiasm for National Socialist politics in the books they published in 1935 and 1938.
-Both paid homage in their works to the "Führer", who had "fully consciously \[...] based the state on the ideology of blood and soil."[^1] As early as June 1933, Lutz Heck became a sponsoring member of the Schutzstaffel (SS)[^2], and supported the SS party organization of the NSDAP with regular donations.
+Both paid homage in their works to the “Führer”, who had “fully consciously \[...] based the state on the ideology of blood and soil”.[^1] As early as June 1933, Lutz Heck became a sponsoring member of the Schutzstaffel (SS)[^2], and supported the SS party organization of the NSDAP with regular donations.
 In return, like all sponsors, he received lapel pins that made his loyalty to the regime apparent to all.

 Lutz Heck soon also became personally acquainted with Hermann Göring, Prussian Prime Minister and Reich Minister of Aviation, and from 1934 also head of the Reich's forestry ministry (Reichsforstmeister) and chief huntsman of the Reich (Reichsjägermeister).

 In January 1934, Göring presented his plans for the Schorfheide to a group of forestry officials.
 He wanted to establish a large nature reserve, where he also wished to hunt the largest land mammal in Europe.[^3] In order to make Göring's plans a reality, Lutz Heck decided to increase the zoo's population of wisents, or European bison, as quickly as possible.
-He aimed to do this by means of upgrading – breeding with the wisent's closest relative, the North American bison.[^4] In 1935, he undertook an expedition to Canada "on behalf of the Reichsforstmeister and Reichsjägermeister Hermann Göring, the German hunting community, and the zoo."[^5] The trip's purpose was, among other things, to procure bison to support his breeding efforts.
+He aimed to do this by means of upgrading – breeding with the wisent's closest relative, the North American bison.[^4] In 1935, he undertook an expedition to Canada “on behalf of the Reichsforstmeister and Reichsjägermeister Hermann Göring, the German hunting community, and the zoo.”[^5] The trip's purpose was, among other things, to procure bison to support his breeding efforts.

 **Lutz Heck supported the regime in whatever way he could.
 His books and publications praised the Nazi state's laws on game conservation.[^6]** At Heck's instigation, Göring was appointed leader of the *Fachschaft Deutsche Bracken Olpe*, a club for breeders of hunting dogs[^7] – certainly a minor honor, but ideal for winning over Göring, who was an enthusiastic hunter.
-Lutz Heck also provided Göring with lion cubs to keep as pets, which Heck took back when the animals had grown out of the "petting age."[^8]
+Lutz Heck also provided Göring with lion cubs to keep as pets, which Heck took back when the animals had grown out of the “petting age”.[^8]

 ## The Supervisory Board